Lattice Technology Offers 3D Product Design Review Capabilities for Work at HomeRead More

 The Solution - XVL and Lattice3D

 The solution that MAN discovered was XVL and Lattice Technology.
-Lattice Technology repurposes the 3D CAD data from all the major CAD companies.
-Within the Lattice3D environment, additional information can be authored.
+Lattice Technolog repurposes the 3D CAD data from all the major CAD companies.
+Within the Lattice3D environment, additional information can be authored with the technical instruction software.
 And best of all, the 3D model and information can be shared and consumed for free.
 The sharing is similar to how documents are shared as a PDF.
 Just as the Adobe PDF reader is free, so is the Lattice3D Player - free as a download from the Lattice3D website.

 As we discussed in our last blog post, “Improving Manufacturability--Design Data Sharing”, effectively leveraging 3D CAD design data to non-CAD users is crucial for successful manufacturing companies.